-2.0 SECTION 2 - CAPITAL PRUDENTIAL INDICATORS 2023/24 - 2025/26
+2.0 SECTION 2 - CAPITAL PRUDENTIAL INDICATORS 2024/25 - 2026/27

-- 2.1 The Code requires the Authority to set a range of Prudential Indicators for the next three years as part of the annual budget process, and before the start of the financial year to ensure that capital spending plans are affordable, prudent, and sustainable. - 2.2 The PFCC will approve the Prudential Indicators for a three-year period alongside the annual Revenue Budget/Medium Term Financial Strategy each year.
+- 2.1 The Code requires the Authority to set a range of Prudential Indicators for the next three years as part of the annual budget process, and before the start of the financial year to ensure that capital spending plans are affordable, prudent, and sustainable. - 2.2 The PFCC will approve the Prudential Indicators for a three-year period alongside the annual Revenue Budget/Medium Term Financial Strategy for the year.
 The indicators will be monitored during the year and revisions submitted, as necessary.